NickCL2/ultimate-posts-widget/readme.md

 2. Upload `ultimate-posts-widget` folder to `/wp-content/plugins/`
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Add the widget to a sidebar and configure the options as desired

+## About

+Written by Boston Dell-Vandenberg of [Pomelo Design](http://www.pomelodesign.com).
+Pomelo Design is a web and mobile app development agency based in Toronto, Canada.